rafael1347/Internship/README.md

 # Internship
-These are the two projects displayed on the resume.
+To view theMoneyInvestments live
-To visit Website : themoneyinvestments.com
+Visit Website : themoneyinvestments.com
 Create an account and login to view webpages.